Wes Edens: New Fortress Energy

 In 2014, Edens founded New Fortress Energy, a global natural gas supply and infrastructure company.
 New Fortress Energy has stated that their main goals include becoming one of the world's leading producers of carbon-free energy (focusing specifically on low-cost green hydrogen) and existing as a net zero emissions company within ten years.

 In 2019, New Fortress constructed a nearly $1 billion floating LNG terminal in Jamaica's Old Harbour Bay.
 The prime minister of Jamaica stated that the terminal's presence will result in overall cheaper energy costs for the country.
 New Fortress Energy has been involved in multiple philanthropic projects in Jamaica after its work completion with the LNG terminal.
 In October 2020, New Fortress Energy invested in H2Pro, a startup that develops low-cost green hydrogen technology.
-Through New Fortress’ Zero, its renewable hydrogen division, the two companies will partner in order develop and commercialize green hydrogen technology.
+Through New Fortress' Zero, its renewable hydrogen division, the two companies will partner in order develop and commercialize green hydrogen technology.
 The Zero division also partnered that same month with a gas-fired power plant in Ohio in order to blend hydrogen to produce electricity.

-In January 2021, the company announced that it would acquire natural gas company Hygo Energy Transition Ltd, as well Golar LNG Partners LP., for $5 billion in order to expand its presence in Brazil.
+In January 2021, the company announced that it would acquire natural gas company Hygo Energy Transition Ltd, as well as Golar LNG Partners LP, the shipping segment of Golar LNG, for $5 billion to expand its presence in Brazil.
 New Fortress plans to launch a pilot program in 2021 to test the usage of hydrogen as an energy source of power generation.

+New Fortress Energy (NFE) has a contract with the Puerto Rican government until 2026 for the supply of liquefied natural gas to Puerto Rico.